 - Shortcode to display the search form that takes the user to the search results page

-- Notify and confirm email with secure personal access link
+- Notify and confirm email with a secure personal access link

 - Importing an external database is done with CSV.